lumeland/lume.land/docs/getting-started/create-a-layout.md

 </lume-code>

 This layout has the `HTML` code needed to build the whole page.
-The tag `{{ content }}` is the placeholder used to insert the page content defined in `index.md`.
+The `{{ content }}` tag is a placeholder used to insert page content from `index.md`.

 > [!note]